-We have been working hard to make our moderated solution Live Interviews WGAC compliant, and implement a series of accessibility improvements.
+We have been working hard to make our moderated solution Live Interviews WCAG compliant, and implement a series of accessibility improvements.

-We have been working hard to make our moderated user research experience WGAC compliant, and implement a series of accessibility improvements.
+We have been working hard to make our moderated user research experience WCAG compliant, and implement a series of accessibility improvements.

 In 2021, we doubled down on our commitment to digital accessibility, and after a lot of auditing, planning, fixing and validating, our Live Interviews participant experience is now WCAG 2.1 AA compliant inside the moderated interview session.

 We wanted to tell you about our journey towards accessibility, our future plans for improvement, and also let you know how we can help you improve the accessibility of your own digital products.

 Before we get started, let’s take a look at why accessibility is so important when creating great user experiences.